soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-secure-score.md

 ![Score Analyzer tab of the Office 365 Secure Score tool](media/SecureScore-ScoreAnalyzer-7days.png)

 Below the chart, you'll see a list of scores and actions by category.

 ![Graph on the Score Analyzer tab showing a data point selected](media/SecureScore-Analyzer-breakdownbelowchart.png)

 Actions that are labeled as **[Not Scored]** are ones you can perform for your organization, but because they are not connected to Secure Score, they are not scored.

+On the **Score Analyzer** page, click a data point for a specific day, then scroll down to see the completed and incomplete actions for that day to find out what changed.
 The score is calculated once per day (around 1:00 AM PST).
 If you make a change to a measured action, the score will automatically update the next day.
 It takes up to 48 hours for a change to be reflected in your score.

+Secure Score does not express an absolute measure of how likely you are to get breached.
+It expresses the extent to which you have adopted features that can offset the risk of being breached.
+No service can guarantee that you will not be breached, and the Secure Score should not be interpreted as a guarantee in any way.

 ## How Secure Score helps